-ORC 3309.375 and 3309.69 permit SERS to offer health care benefits to eligible retirees and beneficiaries.
+Sections 3309.375 and 3309.69 of the Ohio Revised Code permit SERS to offer health care benefits to eligible retirees and beneficiaries.
 SERS' Retirement Board reserves the right to change or discontinue any health plan or program.
 SERS offers several types of health plans from various vendors, including HMOs, PPOs, Medicare Advantage and traditional indemnity plans.
 A prescription drug program is also available to those who elect health coverage.
 SERS employs two third-party administrators and a pharmacy benefit manager to manage the self-insurance and prescription drug plans, respectively.

-The ORC provides the statutory authority to fund SERS' postemployment benefits through employer contributions.
-Active members do not make contributions to the postemployment benefit plans.
+The Ohio Revised Code provides the statutory authority to fund SERS' postemployment benefits through employer contributions.
+Active members do not make contributions to the postemployment benefit plan.

 The Health Care Fund was established under, and is administered in accordance with Internal Revenue Code 105(e).
-Each year after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer 14% contribution to the Health Care Fund.
-For the year ended June 30, 2014, the health care allocation is .14%.
-An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, prorated according to service credit earned.
-Statutes provide that no employer shall pay a health care surcharge greater than 2% of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5% of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2015, the minimum compensation level was established at \$ 20,250.
+Each year after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer 14% contribution to the Health Care Fund in accordance with the funding policy.
+For the year ended June 30, 2017, the health care allocation is 0.00%.
+An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
+By statute no employer shall pay a health care surcharge greater than 2.0% of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5% of the total statewide SERS-covered payroll for the health care surcharge.
+For fiscal year 2017, the minimum compensation level was established at \$23,500.
 The surcharge, added to the unallocated portion of the 14% employer contribution rate is the total amount assigned to the Health Care Fund.
+For fiscal year 2017, the District's surcharge obligation was \$ 31,655.

-The School District's contributions assigned to health care for the years ended June 30, 2015, 2014, and 2013 were \$ 19,992, \$ 19,224, and \$ 19,147, respectively; \$ 18,233 (91.2%) has been contributed for fiscal year 2015 and 100% has been contributed for fiscal years 2014 and 2013.
+The District's contributions assigned to health care for the years ended June 30, 2017, 2016, and 2015 were \$ 31,655, \$ 34,696 and \$ 19,992, respectively; 100% has been paid for fiscal years 2017, 2016, and 2015.